APRS Alternative Energy Experiments

 PRIUS POWER: The Prius is a power station on wheels.
 It has a 12 volt electrical system for normal car accessories, and a 220 Volt 7 Amp-Hour Battery for propulsion assistance, two 50 kW motor-generators, a 50 Kw DC/DC converter/inverter, and a 76 Hp gas engine all integrated into a seamless power system.
 See more on my Solar Plug-in Prius

 115 VAC Power: is provided by a 1200 Watt AC inverter running on the car's 12 volt power system (shown in the right photo above).
-This 1200 watts drawn from teh car's 12 volt system is augmented by the 100 Amp DC/DC converter from the car's propulsion batteries and generators.
+This 1200 watts drawn from the car's 12 volt system is augmented by the 100 Amp DC/DC converter from the car's propulsion batteries and generators.

 When you can take solar power where you need it, then its value can be far greater than 15 cents per KWH and is cheap at any price. .
 Just consuming it in the Prius is an equivalent payback of 30 cents per KWH compared to the 15 cents at home. .
 Plus it reduces dependency on foreign oil! .
 A 1200 Watt AC inverter in the back (see photo above) provides plenty of AC power to go.

-Emergency Solar Power Trailer: I had a few extra low voltage solar panels so I put them on the solar trailer to the right.
+Emergency Solar Power Trailer: I had a few extra low voltage 20 year old solar panels so I put them on the solar trailer to the right.
 It contains about 300 watts of solar panels plus a deep cycle marine battery and 1200 Watt inverter.
 The top wood section of the trailer folds over to not only protect the solar panels during travel but to also hide them out of sight when parked or not in use.
 When closed, the top wood section looks like an open top trailer with about 6 inch sides.
 The false bottom conceals the nested solar panels.

 In addition, when open, the bottom set of panels are also hinged to give access to the battery and inverter below.
 Plus this area provides hidden storage for extra power cords, cables and accessories. (see picture)